SoklyHour/miniproject2SoklyHour/README.md

 python main.py
 ```
 ## Output
-This should create 4 graphs in charts to answer all the 4 questions.
+This should create 4 graphs in the charts folder to answer all the 4 questions.

 ## Authors